 Certificates of Acceptance

-A Certificate of Acceptance (COA) is a mechanism for the acceptance of building work that has been carried out without a Building Consent.
+A Certificate of Acceptance (CoA) is a mechanism that in some circumstances can be issued for building work that has been carried out without a Building Consent.
 It provides verification for the owner of a building that part, or all, of specified building work complies with the Building Code.

 A Certificate of Acceptance can be issued where:

-- An approved private Building Consent Authority or Building Certifier is unable to issue a Code Compliance Certificate for work carried out under a building consent.
+- An approved private Building Consent Authority or Building Certifier is unable to issue a Code Compliance Certificate (CCC) for work carried out under a Building Consent

-- A Code Compliance Certificate cannot be issued for work carried out to a building that is open to members of the public, and for which a building consent was issued before 31 March, 2005.
+- A CCC cannot be issued for work carried out to a building that is open to members of the public, and for which a Building Consent was issued before 31 March, 2005

-Your application will need to provide evidence of how the work complies with the Building Code, including those parts of the work that the Council cannot inspect.
+Your application will need to provide evidence of how the work complies with the Building Code, including those parts of the work that Council cannot inspect.
 The application form is available in the 'related documents' section at the bottom of this page.

 All applications need to include the following:

-- Detailed plans and specifications from a Licensed Building Practitioner (link here to Licensed Building Practitioners)
+- Detailed plans and specifications prepared by a Licensed Building Practitioner

 - Roofing and cladding installers